lukso-network/docs/docs/guides/digital-assets/transfer-lsp7-digital-asset.md

 ### Step 1 - Setup imports and constants

 At this point you will need a private key in order to transfer some tokens as well as the `LSP7Mintable` _token contract address_ and the _address of the Universal Profile_ that has some tokens.
-We will import `LSP7Mintable`, `UniversalProfile`, `KeyManager` in order to get the _ABIs_ of the contracts that we will interact with.
+We will import `LSP7Mintable` and `UniversalProfile` in order to get the _ABIs_ of the contracts that we will interact with.

 <Tabs>